WsCandy/SlickForms/README.md

 All supported elements retain their default HTML usage, e.g. labels with the "for" attribute.

 Future version will include "file" input type.

+Select Labels
+---

+To use simply do the following:

+	data-label="Your text!"

+Place it on the select element itself.

 Methods
 ---